 Initial minimum charge pressure should not be less than 0.5 bar (7.2 psi) and must take account of static head and specification of the pressurising equipment.
-The maximum water temperatures permissible at the point of minimum pressure in the system is specified in Guidance.
+The maximum water temperatures permissible at the point of minimum pressure in the system are specified in Guidance Note PM5.